-- 17% of children and working-age adults in poverty in 2019/20 lived in families where at least one adult was working part-time or more, up from 52.9% in 2009/10 and 43.9% in 1996/97.
+- 65.9% of children and working-age adults in poverty in 2019/20 lived in families where at least one adult was working part-time or more, up from 52.9% in 2009/10 and 43.9% in 1996/97.

-- People living in lower work intensity households comprised 47% of people living in poverty in 2018/19, compared to 42% 10 years earlier and 35% in 1996/97.
+- People living in lower work intensity households comprised 47.1% of people living in poverty in 2019/20, compared to 40.1% 10 years earlier and 35.4% in 1996/97.
 In total, 59.9% (three-fifths) of people in poverty are in a household where someone works.

 - Poverty is defined as an individual living in a household with a net household income below 60% of the median in that year.

-- Income is adjusted for household size to reflect economies of scale, for example, a household of four needs more income for the same standard of living as a household of one, but not four times as much.
+- Income is adjusted for household size to reflect economies of scale.
+For example, a household of four needs more income for the same standard of living as a household of one, but not four times as much.

 - Lower work intensity families are those where an adult is self-employed, only one adult works full time and the other adult does not work, or those families where adults only work part time.
 Higher work intensity families are those where every adult works, with at least one adult working full time.

-Source: Department for Work and Pensions, Households below average income: 1996/97 to 2018/19
+Source: Department for Work and Pensions, Households below average income: 1996/97 to 2019/20